zalyoung/gitlab-handbook/content/handbook/engineering/architecture/design-documents/encryption_key_rotation/_index.md

 ### Data encrypted through `ActiveRecord::Encryption`

-The `ActiveRecord::Encryption` framework already fullfills the pre-requisites (except for rotating deterministic keys, but support for it can be implemented), so as soon as `ActiveRecord::Encryption` will be set up in the application, the implementation of the proposal will be possible.
+The `ActiveRecord::Encryption` framework already fullfills the pre-requisites (except for rotating deterministic keys, but we might work around that, or even implement proper support for it), so as soon as [`ActiveRecord::Encryption` will be set up in the application](https://gitlab.com/gitlab-org/gitlab/-/issues/490590), the implementation of the proposal will become possible.

 ### Data encrypted through `attr_encrypted` and `TokenAuthenticatable`